 Los Angeles, Ventura County, Santa Clarita, Camarillo, Oxnard, Valencia, Castaic, Saugus, Canyon Country, Newhall, Palmdale, Lancaster, Agoura, Calabasas, Canoga Park, Chatsworth, Fillmore, Moorpark, Ojai, Newbury Park, Port Hueneme, Simi Valley, Santa Paula, Somis, Sylmar, Thousand Oaks, Westlake Village, Woodland Hills, Encino, Sherman Oaks, Studio City, Granada Hills, North Hollywood, Northridge, Panorama City, Porter Ranch, Reseda, Tarzana, Toluca Lake, Van Nuys, Conejo Valley, and the San Fernando Valley.

-Well, besides naming YOUR potential beneficiaries for decades, you can name YOUR Trustees, as well as Special Trustees and Trust Protectors (if you want extra protection) to run that trust.
-All of these key persons are likely needed to ensure that the trust runs properly for years to come.
-You can also designate exactly how conservative or liberal the distributions from your Retirement Trust should or needs to be, for the benefit of your heirs.
-In reality, Retirement Trusts are more complex than what is outlined here, but more in-depth details are beyond the scope of this section.
+Well, besides naming YOUR potential beneficiaries, you can name YOUR Trustees, as well as Special Trustees and Trust Protectors (if you want extra protection) to run that trust.
+All of these key persons are needed to ensure that the trust runs properly, while retaining as much creditor (and predator, e.g., future ex-spouses) protection as possible.
+You can also designate exactly how conservative or liberal the distributions from that Retirement Trust should or needs to be, for the benefit of your loved ones.